Update 6.9.2022: Vloggers in Malacañang Round 2

-However, I believe it’ll be better if an ASec will be on top not only of social media, but everything that involves online, mobile and digital communications, including apps that will be developed in the future.
-I will help write a new TO (table of organization) should a need for an ASec is established, but for the meantime, the one above will do.
+However, I believe it’ll be better if an ASec will be on top not only of social media but everything that involves online, mobile and digital communications, including apps that will be developed in the future.
+I will help write a new TO (table of organization) should a need for an ASec is established, but in the meantime, the one above will do.

-For this initiative to have more value adding effect, I am suggesting that PCOO to serve as the quality coordinator in the area of online public relations, marketing and strategic communications for the different departments of the executive branch.
+For this initiative to have a more value-adding effect, I am suggesting that the PCOO to serve as the quality coordinator in the area of online public relations, marketing, and strategic communications for the different departments of the executive branch.